djarenas/Pedagogical-Algorithms-in-C-/README.md

 Tries
 Custom Trie class implemented as a tree of custom nodes.
 Methods: Search in O(key-length); insert a new word O(key-length).

+Graphs
+Custom Node class.
+Custom Graph class with option of undirected or directed.
+Methods: Print the graph.
+Add a node in O(1)-average; add an edge in O(1)-average; check if node or edge exists; remove node or edge in O(1)-average; traverse the graph in breadth-first-search or depth-first-search.